-I shared recently about my plan to move from Philadelphia to Denver next month.
+I recently shared about my plan to move from Philadelphia to Denver next month.
 It’s something I’ve been contemplating and talking about for close to 2 years.
 But that doesn’t make it any easier.
 When I first moved to Philadelphia, fresh out of college, the first year was tough.
 I was in a new place with no friends and no connections.
 Over the first year, I met some wonderful people, found a great job, and a place to call home.
 But it all took time.

 I’m anxious about having to start that process all over again in a new city.
 I believe I’m most happy when I have deep, meaningful relationships in my life, but those just take time.
-Seasons need to pass, memories need to be made, favorite spots to eat and drink need to be discovered.
-Laying the foundation can sometimes leave me feeling lost, and as I prepare to deal with a total upheaval of my life as I know it, I’ve been talking with my therapist on how to process this.
+Seasons need to pass, memories need to be made, and favorite spots to eat and drink need to be discovered.
+Laying the foundation can sometimes leave me feeling lost, and as I prepare to deal with a total upheaval of my life as I know it, I’ve been talking with my therapist about how to process this.
 I’ve learned a few things about myself along the way, and I’d love to share and hear what you think, and how you’ve dealt with big life changes.

-Don’t set yourself up with the mindset that things are going to go horribly wrong.
+Don’t set yourself up with the mindset that things are going to go horribly wrong

 I consider myself a realist.
 So when I think of moving to a new city, I remember what it was like when I was new to Philadelphia.
 It was tough and lonely at times.
-But going into an experience already expecting a certain outcome inevitably sets you up for that outcome even if it’s one you don’t want.
+But going into an experience already expecting a certain outcome inevitably sets you up for that outcome, even if it’s one you don’t want.
 Have an open mind and think positively.

-You’re a different person now than before.
+You’re a different person now than before

 That means change will look different, you’ll handle it differently, and process it differently.

-Leave space for the chance that things might be easier than you think.
+Leave space for the chance that things might be easier than you think

 Don’t confuse being a realist with reality.
 There’s a chance that this move could be exactly what I need.
 I’ll never be the eternal optimist, but instead of focusing on the (potential) negative, leave room for the positive.

-Make plans and a schedule.
+Make plans and a schedule

 I always feel better when I have a game plan.
 Planning for days to spend time by myself, getting to know my new city, as well as times to invest in relationships and friendships.
 Having a rhythm to my day, my schedule, my life, gives me a sense of comfort.

-Identify what type of loneliness you feel and enact strategies to help you cope.
+Identify what type of loneliness you feel and enact strategies to help you cope

-Realize this is only a season in time.
+Realize this is only a season in time

 Just like my first year in Philadelphia passed and resulted in a wonderful life here in Philly, so will the first year in Denver pass.
 In a way, I’m more looking forward to my second and third year in Denver when I’ll have a life established with friendships and connections.

-Research is comforting.
+Research is comforting

 As I’m gearing up for the big move, I’ve done a lot of research on the internet about how to move across the state, how to create a home in a foreign place, how to create community, and how to cope with the loss that comes with leaving everything you know behind.
 Hearing other people’s strategies and experience has been a huge comfort to me.